Student Entrepreneurship Teams

 Student Entrepreneurship Projects

 In 2015-16, the Trek Modular Camera Slider System was the first entrepreneurship project conceptualized and created as a prototype within the Senior Design Capstone curriculum at the Shiley-Marcos School of Engineering by Chris Szczur, Scott Matthews, Sarah May, Alex Benson and Tyler Lagomarsino.
-It has since been launched by Chris and Scott publicly with support from USD's entrepreneurial program and lead faculty, Dr. Subramian (Venkat) Shastri, as Dyno Equipment, Inc., which plans to begin selling their patent pending initial product offering in Summer 2017 as part of a Crowd Funding campaign.
+It has since been launched by Chris and Scott publicly with support from USD's entrepreneurial program and lead faculty, Dr. Subramian (Venkat) Shastri, as Dyno Equipment, Inc., which began selling their patent pending initial product offering in October 2017 as part of a Crowd Funding campaign on Indiegogo.
 This product, called Trek, is the world's first portable, app-connected, modular camera slider system designed for cameras, smartphones and GoPros.

 Dyno Equipment, Inc.'s Trek Modular Camera Slider System